schifzt/rmtplot-package/README.md

 # rmtplot-package
-A wrapper package for Plotly specialized in Random Matrices Theory(RMT) plot
+A wrapper package for Plotly specialized in Random Matrix Theory(RMT) plot